 - Enable clear differentiation from competitors

-- Help create better pricing models that can generate more revenue
+- Create better pricing models that generate more revenue

 - Make products that align with customer needs and are thus easier to sell